 - Natural soft soap is used to control aphids and compost flies

 - No pesticides containing Neonicotinoids are used on the nursery.

 This is a very difficult and involved subject.
 Recently, peat free alternatives have come under the spotlight for their heavy carbon footprint.
 For example coir, which has to be transported half way around the world for our use.
 We regularly run trials of peat free compost but have yet to find a suitable alternative to peat which doesn’t have a heavy carbon footprint and offers anything like the right composition and structure that healthy plants need.
-Our reduced peat compost uses peat from certified sources which are not environmentally sensitive and are not active peat bogs.
+The reduced peat compost we use contains peat from certified sources which are not environmentally sensitive and are not active peat bogs.